 Flank pain can be a sign of a kidney problem.
-However, since many organs are in this area, other causes are possible.
+But, since many organs are in this area, other causes are possible.
 If you have flank pain and fever, chills, blood in the urine, or frequent or urgent urination, then a kidney problem is the likely cause.
 It could be a sign of kidney stones.

 Causes of Flank pain

 Flank pain may be caused by any of the following:

 - Gallbladder disease

 - Muscle spasm